-In 2018, CO2 EOR accounted for approximately 2.9% of average U.S. daily production, or approximately 310,000 barrels of oil per day ("BOPD") or over 110 million barrels per year.
+In 2020, CO2 EOR accounted for approximately 2.8% of average U.S. daily production, or approximately 323,000 barrels of oil per day or over 115 million barrels per year.
 CO2 transportation pipelines currently cover over 5,000 miles.

-EOR Can Deliver Almost as Much Oil as Primary and Secondary Recovery1
+> EOR Can Deliver Almost as Much Oil as Primary and Secondary Recovery 1

-1 Based on original oil in place at Denbury's Little Creek Field.
+&lt;sup>1 Based on original oil in place at Denbury's Little Creek Field.

-Financial Impacts of Tertiary Recovery
+> Financial Impacts of Tertiary Recovery

 The economics of a tertiary field differ from conventional oil and gas plays.
 While it is difficult to accurately forecast future production, tertiary recovery operations provide significant long-term growth potential at reasonable return metrics, with relatively low risk, assuming crude oil prices are at levels that support the development of those projects.
-Denbury's tertiary operations represent a significant portion of our overall operations and have become our primary strategic focus.
-We have been developing tertiary oil properties for over 19 years, and the financial impact of such operations is reflected in our historical financial statements.
+Denbury's tertiary operations represent a significant portion of our overall operations.
+We have been developing tertiary oil properties for over 20 years, and the financial impact of such operations is reflected in our historical financial statements.
 For more information on how tertiary operations have impacted our financial statements, see Annual Report on Form 10-K: Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations - Financial Overview of Tertiary Operations.

-OUR CO, EOR PROCESS
+OUR CO, EOR PROCESS\